connectrpc/connectrpc.com/src/content/docs/docs/node/interceptors.md

 Don't use interceptors to authenticate requests on the server.
 For unary RPCs, interceptors run after the request message is received, decompressed, and parsed.
-To turn away requests without spending anything on them, use the [requestGate option](/docs/node/server-plugins/#common-options):
+To turn away requests earlier than that, use the [requestGate option](/docs/node/server-plugins/#common-options):

 ```ts
 import * as http from "http";